thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-03-metasploitable3-building-the-ubuntu-linux-version.md

 #### Installing Packer Vagrant Reload Plugin

-The fourth, and final, requirement is a Vagrant plugin named [vagrant-reload](https://github.com/aidanns/vagrant-reload).
+The fourth, and final requirement is a Vagrant plugin named [vagrant-reload](https://github.com/aidanns/vagrant-reload).
 This plugin allows a reload during virtual machine provisioning.
 The Metasploitable3 build requires this plugin, so we must install it.
-Luckily, the installation is straight forward.
+Luckily, the installation is straightforward.
 Execute the following command:

 {% highlight bash %}
 thomasl@server:/tmp$ vagrant plugin install vagrant-reload